scipion-em/docs/docs/user/tutorials/modelBuilding/110-unitcell.rst

-     statistics could result improved. contains also RMSD values computed in a similar way as we have seen for :math:`\alpha` and :math:`\beta` subunits, considering as fixed structure chains A and B from atomic structure.
-To continue with the modeling process we can select the unit cell :math:`model` generated by :math:`Phenix` because most of its validation statistics show the best values (, :math:`EMRinger` and :math:`MolProbity` values).
-Exceptionally,
+     statistics could result improved. contains also RMSD values computed in a similar way as we have seen for :math:`\alpha` and :math:`\beta` subunits, considering as fixed structure chains A and B from *5NI1* atomic structure.
+To continue with the modeling process we can select the unit cell :math:`model` generated by :math:`Phenix` *real space refine* because most of its validation statistics show the best values (, :math:`EMRinger` *score* and :math:`MolProbity` values).
+Exceptionally, RMSD regarding the
-     RMSD regarding the published structure yields the worst value.
+     published structure yields the worst value.